-(Note: PDN is piloting it’s “Path of Freedom” curriculum this summer.
-We will run the full newly revised curriculum beginning in September.
-At that point we will also begin a research study on the curriculum and the effectiveness of mindfulness based emotional intelligence learning in prisons).
+(Note: In 2012, PDN piloted its “Path of Freedom” curriculum RI.
+The full curriculum began in September, and we began a research study on the curriculum and the effectiveness of mindfulness-based emotional intelligence learning in prisons).

 Class Two: Who Am I?

-Its early morning and a group of us find ourselves in the a medium security prison facility.
-17 men show up for our second session as we work though the “Who Am I?” section from the Path of Freedom Workbook (written by our one and only, Kate Crisp).
+It's early morning, and we are in the medium-security prison facility.
+Seventeen men show up for our second session as we work through the “Who Am I?” section from the Path of Freedom book (written by our one and only Kate Crisp, aka Vita Pires).

-In my understanding, this concept of “Who Am I?” aims to break down some of our limiting core beliefs about ourselves.
-I say some, because it seems almost impossible to imagine breaking them all down (at least for me and at least in this first introduction).
-Some of the questions posed are in the likes of: ‘What are some of the identities that shape our lives?’ and ‘Who do we think we are?’
+I understand this “Who Am I?” concept aims to break down some of our limiting core beliefs about ourselves.
+I say some because it seems almost impossible to imagine breaking them all down (at least for me and in this first introduction).
+Some questions posed are: ‘What are some of the identities that shape our lives?’ and ‘Who do we think we are?’

 Some common answers we most often get are: